jcaldeira-iot/IoT-For-Beginners-Micropython-V2/2-farm/lessons/7-automated-plant-watering/README.md

     > ⚠️ You can refer to [the instructions for receive telemetry over MQTT](../../../1-getting-started/lessons/4-connect-internet/README.md#receive-telemetry-from-the-mqtt-broker-server-side) and [sending commands over MQTT](../../../1-getting-started/lessons/4-connect-internet/README.md#task---send-commands-to-the-mqtt-broker-server-side) in project 1, lesson 4 if needed.

 1. Add the relevant **device code** to control the relay from received commands, using the `relay_on` property from the message.
 Send true for `relay_on` if the `soil_moisture` is greater than 2047, otherwise send false, the same as the logic you added for the IoT device earlier.
+Unlike the nightlight project, in this case we do not want the ESP32 to block while waiting for commands from the server.
+Therefore, the instruction `mqtt_client.check_msg()` should be used instead of `mqtt_client.wait_msg()`.

     > ⚠️ You can refer to [the instructions for responding to commands from MQTT in project 1, lesson 4 if needed](../../../1-getting-started/lessons/4-connect-internet/esp32-commands.md).